Nanox raises $20 million to scale its AI medical imaging system

 An added advantage of this design is reduced weight.
 The Arc weighs in at around 70 kilograms (about 154 pounds) versus the 2,000 kilograms (about 4,409 pounds) most traditional CT scanners weigh.
 The lighter weight ostensibly makes it easier to install and wheel around clinic settings.

 Beyond the strategic deployment with SK Telecom, Nanox plans to make the Arc available globally in 2021.
+To this end, it’s announced agreements with Hadassah Hospital in Isreal for the development of early detection protocols; a Gateway Group for 1,000 Arc units in New Zealand, Australia, and Norway worth a combined $174 million; and teleradiology company USARAD for 3,000 Arc units in the U.S.

-In the next two years — ahead of an initial public offering on the Nasdaq that would value the company at more than $500 million — Nanox CEO Ran Poliakine hopes to onboard more than 15,000 customers.
+In the next two years — ahead of an initial public offering on the Nasdaq that would value the company at more than $500 million — Nanox CEO Ran Poliakine hopes to onboard more than 15,000 customers and with service fees in the “hundreds of millions” of dollars.
+“COVID-19 has taught us that we are all connected,” he told VentureBeat via email.
+“SK’s vision is to reach every corner of earth and connect us all with 5G and other advanced technologies, whether for human interaction or for medical-information sharing.
+This deal is a direct representation of that vision.”

 Nanox was founded in 2016 by Japanese venture capital tycoon Hitoshi Masuya as part of a joint investment with Sony.
 After Sony dropped out, Masuya joined forces with Poliakine, and the two decided to split the company’s operations between Japan and Israel.

-This latest investment round in Nanox saw participation from previous investors Fujifilm, SK Telecom, and others.
-It brings the company’s total raised to $80 million, following a $26 million raise in January 2020.
+This latest investment round in Nanox — an expansion of its series B — saw participation from previous investors Fujifilm, SK Telecom, and others.
+It brings the 50-employee company’s total raised to $80 million, following a $26 million raise in January 2020.